velukuberan/clean-code-practice/docs/README.md

 ## What to expect

 The codebase starts small and evolves through deliberate refactoring.
 Each commit aims to demonstrate clean architecture techniques, from separation of concerns to dependency injection.
 The `/docs` directory contains additional guides and notes collected along the way.
+See the [overview](overview.md) page for a more detailed description of the project goals.

 I hope these notes help you (and future me) understand how thoughtful structure can keep even a simple project understandable and adaptable.